 A sleep study is a painless and non-invasive overnight examination that monitors your child while they sleep, to see what’s happening in the brain and body.
 Sensors and electrodes are placed on the head and body to monitor junior throughout the night.
 The data will then be evaluated by the doctor who will recommend the right treatment.

 Treatments for sleep disorders vary.
 The standard treatment available for OSA is CPAP therapy, as mentioned above.
 Luckily, more sophisticated machines and interfaces have been developed to make CPAP therapy more comfortable and portable.

 Should you decide to opt out of CPAP therapy or choose not to undergo surgical intervention, know that there are other alternative treatments being developed.
 Myofunctional Therapy has shown promising results – it’s painless and involves facial exercises to strengthen the muscles in the face.

-For more information on childhood sleep apnea or (OSA), visit guardthenight.com.
-This ongoing campaign is working hard to create more awareness around the topic of sleep apnea.
+For more information on childhood sleep apnea or (OSA), visit sleepfoundation.org.
+This foundation is working hard to create more awareness around the topic of sleep disorders.